2027: Show your scorecard, Wike challenges David Mark, other ADC leaders

 By Omeiza Ajayi

-Noting that for several years, Mark was in power, eight of which he spent as Senate President, Wike wondered why the Benue-born ex-soldier couldn’t access his hometown, Otukpo, by road instead of his constant and elitist resort to using helicopters.
+Noting that for several years Mark was in power, eight of which he spent as Senate President, Wike wondered why it was impossible for the Benue-born ex-soldier to access his hometown, Otukpo, by road instead of his constant and elitist resort to using helicopters.

-Wike, a former governor of Rivers State, also accused his predecessor in Rivers, Rotimi Amaechi, of inviting Nigerians to a revolt, challenging him to go down to Rivers and lead such a protest with his children instead of keeping them in London and using the masses.
+Wike also accused his predecessor as Rivers state Governor, Rotimi Amaechi of inviting Nigerians to revolt, challenging him to go down to Rivers and lead such protest with his children instead of keeping them in London and using the masses.

-Amaechi had recently accused Nigerian youths of docility, challenging them to rise against the Tinubu administration.

-He said, “Mr President, today is the 16th day that you have devoted time to personally participate in the commissioning ceremonies.
-I never knew that people were so pained that so many things are going on very well in FCT, until last night, when I was watching Politics Today.
-I saw one of the presidential aspirants of the coalition party that was an industrialist, so pained by the fact that he is angry, Mr President, Mr Vice President, the Senate President, the Speaker, the Secretary to Government of the Federation are coming to commission projects.
+Wike said; “Mr President, today is the 16th day that you have devoted time to personally participate in the commissioning ceremonies.
+I never knew that people were so pained that so many things are going on very well in FCT, until last night, when I was watching politics today.
+I saw one of the presidential aspirants of the coalition party that was an industrialist, so pained by the fact that he is angry Mr President, Mr Vice President, the Senate President, the Speaker, the Secretary to Government of the Federation are coming to commission projects.
 Yet, they say that the people are angry.
 Gwagwalada people, are you angry?
 It is important to ask you this question so that we will hear from the Nigerians.

 “I have said, everybody show your scorecard.
-When I was a Senate President, let me show my scorecard.
+When I was a Senate President let me show my scorecard.
 How did I help the people of Benue State?
 How did I help the people of Otukpo?
 Is it by flying helicopter to Otukpo?

-“We are here 16 days, we are showing our scorecard.
-This time is what we call Operation Show Your Scorecard.”
+We are here, for 16 days, we are showing our scorecard.
+This time is what we call, operation show your scorecard”.

 Bad faith